Synopsis of Primary

 The Biblical in Late Antiquity

-My first book, The Cult of Stephen in Jerusalem: Inventing a Patron Martyr (Oxford University Press, 2022), sits squarely within this area of my research.
+A second segment of my work enhances what we know about late ancient Christian communities by examining their reception of biblical texts, figures, and images.
 As the Mediterranean was Christianized in the fourth and fifth centuries, cities seeking to bolster their prestige drew on the fame of local martyrs to claim importance for themselves as spaces.
 Rome famously articulated its identity around Peter and Paul, while Constantinople claimed the legacy and relics of Andrew.
-In my book, I demonstrate that church officials in Jerusalem worked for several decades to position Stephen in a similar role—that is, as a symbol of the city’s prestige and identity.
+In my first book, I demonstrate that church officials in Jerusalem worked for several decades to position Stephen in a similar role—a symbol of the city’s prestige and identity.
 Canvassing the diverse expressions of Stephen’s local cult, my book illuminates Jerusalem as a cultural site, revealing how the church understood its biblical past, how it articulated this self-understanding through and around the biblical martyr it selected as its own special patron, and how it reproduced this knowledge in a range of texts, monuments, and ritual practices.